makeworld-the-better-one/fmrl/spec.md

 Other keys MUST be in the format of `NxN`, where `N` is the width and height of the image in pixels.

-Clients cannot rely on any keys other than `original` existing however.
+Clients MUST NOT rely on any keys other than `original` existing however.

 Note that the value for all these keys is an absolute path that uses the same domain as the fmrl server.
 A value like `https://other-server.com/avatar.jpg` is not allowed.
 Servers MUST only serve absolute paths, and clients MUST NOT accept anything else.

+Clients MUST NOT rely on entries in the dictionary ending with a file extension.
+The only valid way to determine the image is JPEG or PNG, if required, is by the magic number in the first few bytes of the file.

 ### `name`